Eric Kaplan: The Simpsons

 He wrote the season 24 episode "The Saga of Carl".

 Malcolm in the Middle

-In his two years as a writer on Malcolm in the Middle, Kaplan wrote four episodes while serving as supervising producer in the first half of the 5th season and co-executive producer throughout the rest of the series' run.
+In his two years as a writer on Malcolm in the Middle, Kaplan wrote seven episodes while serving as supervising producer in the first half of the 5th season and co-executive producer throughout the rest of the series' run.

 Malcolm in the Middle episode writing credits: